-You are approaching an area where cars are slowing down, and get behind a line of cars at low speed or full stop.
+You are approaching an area where cars are slowing down, where there is a traffic jam and get behind a line of cars at low speed or full stop.
 How to behave?
+What is the safety distance ?

 First, try as much as possible to anticipate this slowdown.
 Having a far vision, this is often a good thing for the comfort of your brakes and your passengers.
 Smooth deceleration is always preferable to a series of brakes screeching way “panic pumping”, which often has the unpleasant effect of panic those who follow you.